 During the discussion, head of the delegation and President and CEO of JTI, Masamichi Terabatake, expressed his company’s plan to expand its tobacco farms in Ethiopia.

 JTI owns 71% of the shares of National Tobacco Enterprise S.C. (or NTE) acquired from the Government of Ethiopia in 2016/2017 for USD 1 billion.
 It is the largest private sector investment by a Japanese company in Ethiopia to date.

-Masamich said the company wants to grow more tobacco leaves for export market, MoFA said in a statement sent to The Daily Monitor.
+Masamich said the company wants to grow more tobacco leaves for the export market, MoFA said in a statement sent to The Daily Monitor.

 NTE manufactures, distributes and sells Nyala, the leading domestic tobacco brand in the country, and also owns and manages five tobacco farms – Robi, Billate, Hawassa, Wolayta, and East Shoa.

-Dewano, on his part, urged Japanese businesses to make use of the investment opportunities in the east African nation.
+Dewano, on his part, urged Japanese businesses to make use of the investment opportunities in the East African nation.
 The government will give them substantial support if they want to invest here, he told them.